 Accounting and Bookkeeping are two functions that are critical for every business.
 Bookkeeping is the recording of financial transactions while accounting is translating, characterizing, reporting, analyzing, and summarizing the financial data.

 A misconception of accounting and bookkeeping is that both are viewed as one profession.
-This is because both bookkeeping and accounting manage financial data, require fundamental accounting knowledge, and arrange and produce reports utilizing the financial exchanges.
+This is because both accounting and bookkeeping manage financial data, require fundamental accounting knowledge, and arrange and produce reports utilizing the financial exchanges.
 In the meantime, both these procedures are different and have their very own benefits.

 Bookkeeping is related to recognizing, estimating, and recording financial transactions.
 The executives can't make a choice dependent on the information given by bookkeeping.
 The goal of bookkeeping is to keep the records of every financial exchange appropriate and systematic.
 Bookkeeping doesn't require any unique range of skills.
 The procedure of bookkeeping doesn't require any analysis.
 Essentially there are two kinds of Bookkeeping: Single-entry bookkeeping and double-entry Bookkeeping.
 A bookkeeper is required to be precise in their work and educated about financial points.
 Bookkeepers' work is generally supervised by an accountant.